PathVisio/pathvisio.github.io/tutorials/visualization.md

 If you want to compare the changes from mutliple comparisons next to each other you can use an advanced visualization wiht a gradient visualization for multiple columns as shown in the following video.

 <img src="https://github.com/PathVisio/pathvisio.github.io/blob/master/tutorials/visualization-advanced2.gif" alt="advanced2" />

+Let us know if you miss any other tutorials or want to share tips with our users: [create issue](https://github.com/PathVisio/pathvisio.github.io/issues).